TRaposio/Delegate-AI/docs/ARCHITECTURE.md

 - Output-format validation (does the answer actually contain quoted text + bracketed citations?).
 Currently trusted to the system prompt.

-**Known open issue: citation granularity.** Smoke testing revealed that the model cites at sub-regulation granularity (e.g. `[A6c]`, `[A6e++]`) even when chunks are at top-level granularity (e.g. `A6`, `A6e`).
-Sub-regulation ids appear inside the body text of their parent chunk but not as `id` attributes on `<regulation>` tags.
-The current system prompt says "Only cite ids present in the retrieved chunks," which the model interprets loosely (sub-regulation present in body) rather than strictly (id attribute on a tag).
-This is *either* a bug (citations should be auditable against the retrieved set) *or* a feature (sub-regulation citations are more precise and useful for delegates).
-The decision — explicitly allow Option A or explicitly forbid via Option B — is pending and must be resolved before the eval harness is built.
-See SESSION_HANDOFF.md for context.
+**Citation granularity: Option A (claim-level) 🟢.** The model cites the most specific id whose verbatim text appears in a retrieved chunk, including sub-regulations nested inside chunk bodies (e.g.
+`[A6c]` cited from inside chunk `A6`'s body, not just `[A6]`).
+Sub-regulation ids appear in chunk text but not as `id` attributes on `<regulation>` tags, so the constraint is now phrased as "cite ids whose text is present in a retrieved chunk" — the verbatim quote is the load-bearing audit, not the tag attribute.

+Implications:
+- **`prompts.py`** patched with the explicit "prefer narrowest id" preference and a worked example using a sub-rule citation.
+- **Eval harness** scores citation accuracy at claim-level (no sub-rule collapsing).
+Recall@k is the only place sub-rule ids are collapsed to parent chunks, because the retriever returns chunks.
+- **Confabulation check** scans retrieved chunk bodies for each cited id; if not present, the model invented it — hard failure regardless of mode or accuracy.
+- **Quote validity** is measured programmatically (substring match against retrieved chunks, whitespace-normalized) and replaces the eyeball check the verbatim-quote rule otherwise relies on.

+See `CONCEPTS.md` ("Chunk-level vs claim-level citation granularity") for the full reasoning.

 ---